Don’t Music Alone

 Don’t let the personal story “I’m an introvert” block your career… you’re just shy!

-Don’t make excuses, do something about it and connect to others…
+Don’t make excuses, do something about it and connect with others…

 - Regularly step out of your music cave